stealify/stealify/README.md

 # @stealify/stealify
+- [@stealify/VSStudio](https://github.com/stealify/vsstudio) - A New Way to Create Applications and Operating Systems as also Virtual Machines.
+- [@stealify/VSStream](https://github.com/stealify/vsstudio) - A Visual Studio Code and Visual Stealify Studio Compatible Image processing and Streaming Integration.
+VS handels the Text Processing while VSStream Handels the Image and Audio Processing it includes bindings for gstreamer and ffmpeg.
 - [@stealify/lang](https://github.com/stealify/lang) - Universal Lanaguage Framework and Tooling integrations for GraalVM/LLVM/GCC
 - @stealify/os - Operating System that allows you to define and run Confined Desktop Environments using Stealify Lang.
 - @stealify/hardware - LowLevel (Interupt Based) Hardware abstraction layer for @stealify/os/kernel